Roxalis/roxalis.github.io/_posts/2020-05-05-down-by-the-stream.md

 “You’re crazy!”
 Gary concentrated on the road and speed of the vehicle.
 Then he noticed his thirst.
 “We need something to drink.
 I’ll take the next truck stop where you can clean your face while I fill’er up.”
 They reached a TA truck stop with a petrol station, a shopping mall, and a family restaurant.
-Gary parked the car in front of one of the gasoline pumps and both got out of the vehicle.
+Gary parked the car in front of one of the gasoline pumps and they got out of the vehicle.
 Faith walked to the bathroom as fast as she could, but this did not prevent a truck driver from being sympathetic.
 “Look at you.
 Are you ok?”, he asked.
 Faith walked on and ignored the man.
 By the time Gary had finished filling the tank and paying for the gasoline, Faith had cleaned her face and put on make-up.
-They then decided to have something to eat, and so he drove in front of the restaurant and parked the car.
+They then decided to have something to eat.

 “Is it Big Foot?”, Richard Miller whispered.
 Bob Miller raised his rifle and aimed for something, but his father got hold of the barrel and pulled it to the ground.
 “What in God’s name are you doing, son?”
 “It’s a deer!
-There, look,” and he pointed into the direction of a large stag.
+There, look,” and Bob Miller pointed into the direction of a large stag.
 “And what will you do with it once you successfully killed it?
 Leave it to rot?”
 “We could cut it up and take a few pieces home, dad.”
 “That’s not our job.
 We’re not here for hunting game.
 Mr. Sexton, remember?”
 Richard Miller touched Bob’s shoulder.
 Bob Miller was disappointed and his more experienced father sympathetic, but Richard Miller knew to set the right priorities and their goal was to find the place that had unsettled Mr. Sexton on his hunting spree two days ago.
 He had called the police station and had talked to Richard Miller in a shaky voice, very unlike Mr. Sexton.
 Richard Miller had visited and questioned him about what he had seen, but it was too terrible to describe and it needed professional attention, Mr. Sexton had said.
 That was all Richard Miller and his son knew.
-Bob Miller reluctantly followed his father up the hill, and the stag disappeared.
+Bob Miller reluctantly followed his father up the hill.
+The stag disappeared.
 They reached the peak of the hill where they had their breakfast.
 The view from up there was immense and beautiful; trees as far as one could see and a blue sky without a cloud.
 A slight haze covered the Blue Mountains in the far north-east.
-After they had eaten their sandwiches, they walked down the hill towards the valley, a place they dreaded, and father and son remained silent in anticipation of what they would discover down in the valley which stretched from east to west.
+After they had eaten their sandwiches, they walked down the hill towards the valley, a place they dreaded, and father and son remained silent in anticipation of what they would discover down in the valley.
 They came upon an extensive field of grass and the stream that Richard Miller had mentioned.
 To Bob Miller, the water seemed like an invisible barrier.
 They crossed the stream and walked into the field.

 Gary and Faith entered the restaurant and took a seat next to the windows.
 The restaurant was empty except for a couple with two children and a man at the counter.
 The waitress, a corpulent woman with a big smile, came to take the order.
 “What can I bring you?”
 “Two burgers with fries and coffee, please,” Faith responded.
-After the waitress had left Faith said to Gary, “We need to talk.”
+After the waitress had left, Faith said to Gary, “We need to talk.”
 “Talk about what?”
 “Us?”
 “What’s there to talk about?
 Nothing has changed.”